leiyouxy/3DStemModel/README.md

 Please watch 3DStemModelConstructionWithCaption.mp4 to see the operation video or see the Help.docx to enjoy it.

-If you have any problem, please feel free to contact me, Email:LeiYou@xynu.edu.cn.
+If you have any problem, please feel free to contact me, Email:leiyou@xynu.edu.cn.